VegOut

 The most widely validated model for understanding how closeness develops is the Interpersonal Process Model of Intimacy, developed by psychologists Harry Reis and Phillip Shaver.
 Their framework, tested across multiple diary studies where participants reported on their social interactions in real time, identifies three essential ingredients for intimacy: self-disclosure, partner disclosure, and perceived partner responsiveness.

 The key finding is that intimacy does not form when one person is simply pleasant to another.
 It forms when one person reveals something personal and emotionally meaningful, the other person responds with understanding and validation, and both people perceive that responsiveness as genuine.
 Critically, their research found that emotional disclosure was a significantly stronger predictor of intimacy than disclosure of facts or information.
-It is not enough to share what you know or what you think.
-Closeness requires sharing what you feel.
+It is not enough to share what one knows or thinks.
+Closeness requires sharing what one feels.

 This is where the excessively kind person hits a wall.
 They are often exceptional listeners.
 They validate, they follow up, they make the other person feel heard.
 But they never initiate the self-disclosure that would allow the intimacy cycle to begin on their end.
 They hold up their half of the bridge without ever walking across it.